geochti/geochti/README.md

 - 👋 Hi, I’m @geochti
-- 👀 I’m interested in IoT devices and space ships
+- 👀 I’m interresting in IOT, IA and society board games and role playnig games.
-- 🌱 I’m currently learning english ;) (i'm living in France)
+- 🌱 I'm living in France
-- 💞️ I’m looking to collaborate on a secret project for a new IoT devices
+- 💞️ I'm learning GitHub.
-- 📫 How to reach me : by email for this moment.
+- 📫 How to reach me : by email.

 <!---
 geochti/geochti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.